FIFA 14: Reception

 Eurogamers Tom Bramwell gave the PlayStation 4 version the same score he had given to the PlayStation 3 version; 8 out of 10.
 He wrote writing "FIFA 14 on next-gen is the best version of the game."
-Game Informer's Matthew Kato was somewhat disappointed, feeling the game did not advance on the PlayStation 3 version enough.
+Game Informers Matthew Kato was somewhat disappointed, feeling the game did not advance on the PlayStation 3 version enough.
 He scored it 7.75 out of 10, writing "Even with the ability to only pay $10 to upgrade an existing copy of the game, I don't think there's enough here to do that."
-GameSpot's Danny O'Dwyer scored the PlayStation 4 and Xbox One versions 8 out of 10, writing "this is the quintessential version of FIFA 14.
+GameSpots Danny O'Dwyer scored the PlayStation 4 and Xbox One versions 8 out of 10, writing "this is the quintessential version of FIFA 14.
 It brings a level of authenticity never before seen in the genre and sets new standards for player control and stadium atmosphere.
 Too often have we seen football games flounder in the transition to new consoles, but FIFA 14 for the PlayStation 4 and Xbox One is a step above its peers."
-IGN's Daniel Krupa scored the PlayStation 4 and Xbox One versions 9.1 out of 10, writing "FIFA 14 isn't a leap into the future of the series; it has a lot in common with the version of FIFA 14 that's already out.
+IGNs Daniel Krupa scored the PlayStation 4 and Xbox One versions 9.1 out of 10, writing "FIFA 14 isn't a leap into the future of the series; it has a lot in common with the version of FIFA 14 that's already out.
 There are real flashes of potential, though, and hints at where it may go in the future [...] what FIFA 14 on next-gen consoles does right now adds an impressive visual layer to an already brilliant sports game."
 PlayStation Official Magazines Ben Wilson scored the game 9 out 10, writing "FIFA 14 is one of the few launch games to have evolved in ways that aren't solely graphics-based, and every one of its changes brings clear, distinguishable improvement."

 Computer and Video Gamess Ben Griffin scored the Xbox 360 version 9 out of 10, writing "FIFA 14 returns as the same ludicrously comprehensive sports game it's ever been, where any one mode could easily see you through to next season and beyond."
 GamesRadar+s Alex Dale scored it 3.5 out of 5, writing "FIFA 14 requires more patience than most of its predecessors, and even when your patience is rewarded, it often feels like it's flattering to deceive."
 Official Xbox Magazines Richard Meade was more impressed, scoring it 9 out of 10, and writing "FIFA 14 represents a difficult step forward for a very popular franchise, but a successful one nonetheless.
 The changes have such a significant effect, that returning fans may find them off-putting through the first five to ten games.
 But those that embrace them will be rewarded with perhaps the most satisfying, engaging FIFA yet."

 During the 17th Annual D.I.C.E.
 Awards, the Academy of Interactive Arts & Sciences awarded FIFA 14 with "Sports Game of the Year".